Western News - Photographer’s focus inward brings greater depth of field

 “I thought philosophy could provide some clarity into who I am and what the world entails,” Charles said, noting his major had “a profound and positive impact on my life.”

-A course on existentialism and the writings of Nietzsche and Archer influenced his decision “to align all aspects of my life with what I was most passionate about, visual arts and photography.”
+A course on existentialism and the writings of Nietzsche and Sartre influenced his decision “to align all aspects of my life with what I was most passionate about, visual arts and photography.”

 And while he worked hard to find success, he nearly lost himself.
 Until that turning point, in a club, six years ago.